Vyxal/Vyxal/core-functions.md

 140. parity - ḃ - Element
 141. to string - S - Element
 142. split string on anything - ÷ (str, str) Ṣ (any, any) - Element
-143. split string on newlines - Ṇ - Element
+143. split string on newlines - Ṇ (str) - Element
-144. split string on spaces - ṇ - Element
+144. split string on spaces - ṇ (str) - Element
 145. to number - Ị - Element
 146. reciprocal - T (num) - Element
 147. sign of number - a (num) - Element